willbelr/bridge/README.md

 	udevadm info -a -n /dev/ttyUSB0 | grep '{serial}' | head -n1

 	3. Create the file /etc/udev/rules.d/66-tty.rules;
-	#Set the serial id (Ex.
-0000:00:14.0) according to your device
+	4. Set the serial id (Ex.
+0000:00:14.0) according to your device KERNEL=="ttyUSB*",MODE="0666"
-	KERNEL=="ttyUSB*",MODE="0666"
 	SUBSYSTEM=="tty", ATTRS{serial}=="0000:00:14.0", SYMLINK+="rf_bridge"

-	4. Reboot
+	Or

-	Note: if you use chinese clones, they might all have the same serial number.
-	Therefore, to avoid conflicts the devices must always be plugged in the same slot, and identified with KERNELS instead.
+	If you use multiple chinese clones on the same computer, they might all have the same serial number.
+Therefore, to avoid conflicts the devices must always be plugged in the same slot, and identified with their KERNELS id instead.

+	Again you can find the kernels id using;
+	udevadm info -a -n /dev/ttyUSBx

 	Ex.
 KERNEL=="ttyUSB*", KERNELS=="1-2", SYMLINK+="rf_bridge"

+	5. Reboot to load the new udev rules

 # Picutres
 ![alt tag](https://raw.githubusercontent.com/willbelr/rf_bridge/master/pictures/bridge1.jpg)